godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ### Step 4.
 **Meet your Patron.** Each Company has a person or circumstance that it is bankrolled by.
 This is known as the Company Patron.
 Commonly, this is a rich city-state noble that wants to strike out into the Uberwald to find a new place to stake a new city-state, but other times it might be a powerful merchant, a renowned Breaker of myth, or even the Company itself, coming together with their last crowns to try and make it in the unknown.

-Once your Company selects its Patron, your Fable-Maker will inform you of some details about it.
+Once your Company selects its Patron, your Fable-Maker will inform you of some additional details about it.
+Make sure you record these details, as it will include your Patron's primary Goal.
 ### Step 5.
 ### Step 6.
 ## The Company